How to Buy a Chandelier

 Over a Dining Table

-The bottom of the chandelier should be 32-34 inches above the tabletop.
+The bottom of a dining room chandelier should be 32-34 inches above the tabletop.

 Over the Floor